individkid/sidegeo/README.md

   * value for --delay is given by --time value
   * values for --color are given by --time values
   * wave for --listen port is piped from --time value
-  * term variables are --time values
+  * term variables are --time values and --metric values
   * new --time value comes from term sum quotient and saturation values
   * value change delay comes from term sum quotient
   * reschedule delay comes from term sum quotient

-For exmple, a system could consist of --time --source --listen points at the vertices of a polytope constructed with --point, and --time faces in several overlapping --plane polytopes.
+For exmple, a system could consist of --time --source --listen points at the vertices of a polytope constructed with --point, and --metric faces in several overlapping --plane polytopes.
+Stocks values in --time --source --listen items associated with points could flow along lines of sight.
+A line of sight metric could be 0 if any impermeable face intervenes between the points, and 1 if no impermeable faces intervene.
+Then, the --time formula for the stock associated with a point could multiply the metric by the stock associated with the other point.

 This is covered by GNU GENERAL PUBLIC LICENSE https://github.com/individkid/sidegeo/blob/master/LICENSE